refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 };
 ```

 The `<HeadlessInferencer />` infers the resource name and action path from the resource and routes definitions based on the current URL of the browser.
-It then polls the **Fine Foods** `/products` end point to figure out the data shape and based on the shape uses necessary refine-React Table APIs and JSX markup to present the fetched data in a table.
+It then polls the **Fine Foods** `/products` end point to figure out the data shape, and based on the shape, it uses the necessary refine-React Table APIs and JSX markup to present the fetched data in a table.

 We'll grab the generated code from the page modal by clicking on the `Show the auto-generated code` button.
 It is pretty diligent and should look something like this: